yesdavidleecs/leecs.github.io/_posts/2015-05-22-open-source-routing-comparison.markdown

 I wanted to keep this post to a "top three" kind of thing, but wanted to call out some others that I found.

-- [OpenBGPD](http://www.openbgpd.org/) is an interesting project, especially if you're a FreeBSD fan.
+- [OpenBGPD](http://www.openbgpd.org/) is an interesting project, especially if you're a BSD fan.
 - [Bagpipe-BGP](https://github.com/Orange-OpenSource/bagpipe-bgp) is a project loosely associated with OpenStack Neutron aimed at providing BGP-based VPN services (i.e. eVPN) to virtual machines.
 Check out [this presentation](http://www.slideshare.net/ThomasMorin1/neutron-and-bgp-vpns-with-bagpipe) for additional info.

 # Conclusion